 Policy H3: Our Neighbourhood Outside the Conservation Areas

-Development proposals within Our Neighbourhood outside the Conservation Areas must demonstrate an understanding of the area of the proposed development and its relationship to Our Neighbourhood as a whole.
+Development proposals within Our Neighbourhood outside the Conservation Areas should, where appropriate, demonstrate an understanding of the area of the proposed development and its relationship to Our Neighbourhood as a whole.

-Development proposals outside the Conservation Areas should take into account, and meet where relevant to the area to which the proposal relates, the following requirements, by:
+Development proposals outside the Conservation Areas should take into account, and meet where appropriate and relevant to the area to which the proposal relates, the following requirements, by:

-- sustaining and enhancing the historic and architectural qualities of buildings, and
+- sustaining and making a positive contribution to the character and distinctiveness of the area; and

 - avoiding the loss of open space and public realm that contributes to the character and appearance of the surrounding area; and